Alsuwaidi & Company Celebrates Mother’s Day with Vida Grace Serrano, Mother & Legal Associate.

-We interviewed Vida Grace Serrano to tell us more about the challenges she faces as a working mother from her position as Legal Associate at Al Suwaidi & Company.
+We interviewed Vida Grace Serrano to tell us more about the challenges she faces as a working mother from her position as Legal Associate in Dubai at Alsuwaidi & Company.

 Vida, tell us a bit about yourself.
 When did you first join Al Suwaidi & Company & how did your career path evolve?